GuillermoNuez/MERN-project/README.md

 ## Things you must do

-You need to execute `npm install` in the root so it install so it installs you the packages you need
+You need to execute `npm install` in the root so it installs you the packages you need

 In backend/.env is my uri connection to mondoDB ATLAS, the database wont work if you dont set this up.